Adiala jail restrictions not aimed at Imran Khan, says Punjab govt - ExBulletin

 Last week, the Counter Terrorism Department (CTD) claimed to have arrested three terrorists, allegedly belonging to Afghanistan, who possessed a map of Adiala prison, a hand grenade and improvised explosive devices.

-Slamming PTI's allegations that the capture of the terrorists was a false flag operation, Bukhari clarified that the opposition party sees conspiracies in everything, assuring the party that its leader was enjoying every facility in jail.
+Slamming the PTI's allegations that the capture of the terrorists was a false flag operation, Bukhari clarified that the opposition party “sees conspiracies” in everything, assuring the party that its leader was enjoying every facility in jail.

 Expressing grave concerns over the abrupt ban on Khan's meeting in Adiala jail earlier in the day, PTI Chairman Gohar Ali Khan feared that the former prime minister's life was in danger .